 These are similar to small furniture safes, however, the safe is inserted into a pre-prepared hole in the floor, and the opening method "from above" is facilitated by hydraulic aids.

-Before buying a safe, it is worth looking around for a place to install the safe at home, so that, on the one hand, a thief cannot get at your valuables, and on the other hand, to hide the safe from casual visitors; finally, so that the installation of a safe does not have to be accompanied by a revolution in your life and personal space.
+Before buying a safe, it is worth looking around for a place to install the safe at home, so that, on the one hand, a thief cannot get at your precious items, and on the other hand, to hide the safe from casual visitors; finally, so that the assembly of a safe does not have to be accompanied by a revolution in your life and personal space.

 Installation is important – further secure your new home safe against theft

 Briefly reflects how long it takes to drill through the body.
-The higher the security class, the longer the process takes.
-A burglary generally takes a few minutes or so, so it is important that the safe cannot be accessed at a walk-in.
-In our range of safes you will find safes from class S1 according to EN 14450 (the lowest) to class V according to EN 1143-1 (the highest).
+The higher the burglary resistance class, the longer the process takes.
+A burglary generally takes a few minutes or so, therefore it is important that the safe cannot be accessed at a walk-in.
+You will find safes from class S1 according to EN 14450 (the lowest) to class V according to EN 1143-1 (the highest) in our range.

 Fire resistance level